-The internal audit function (IA function) is performed within Stedin Group by the Internal Audit department, a team of independently operating internal auditors.
+Internal audit consists of a team of independently operating internal auditors.
 Internal Audit supports the organisation by providing insight, advice and supplementary assurance on the extent of risk management.

-Internal Audit is part of the CEO's responsibilities and has direct access to the Audit Committee as well as to the external auditor.
+Internal Audit is part of the CEO's responsibilities and has direct access to the Audit Committee of the Supervisory Board as well as to the external auditor.
 The Internal Audit manager attends the meetings of the Audit Committee.
 The Audit Committee supervises the IA function and advises the Supervisory Board on its performance.

-Internal Audit reports periodically to the Board of Management and the Supervisory Board on audit-related matters, such as significant findings, the follow-up of recommendations and the implementation of the audit plan.
+Internal Audit reports to the Board of Management on auditrelated topics, such as key findings on the effectiveness of the internal controls, follow-up of recommendations and realisation of the annualaudit plan, and reports the main features to the Audit Committee of the Supervisory Board.
 Internal Audit also informs the external auditor about this matter.

 The external auditor

 The external auditor is nominated by the Supervisory Board and appointed by the General Meeting of Shareholders (AGM).
 Deloitte Accountants B.V. is the external auditor of Stedin Group.
 The external auditor attends all meetings of the Audit Committee.
 The external auditor in any case attends the part of the meetings of the Supervisory Board in which the report of the external auditor on the audit of the financial statements is discussed and a resolution concerning the approval of the financial statements is adopted.
 The external auditor also annually attends the Annual General Meeting in which the financial statements are adopted.
 The auditor can be questioned there by the AGM about their report on the true and fair view provided by the financial statements.